ErikMinekus/sm-ripext/curl/docs/libcurl/ABI.md

 ## Downgrades

- Going to an older libcurl version from one you're currently using can be a tricky thing.
-Mostly we add features and options to newer libcurls as that won't break ABI or hamper existing applications.
-This has the implication that going backwards may get you in a situation where you pick a libcurl that doesn't support the options your application needs.
+ Going to an older libcurl version from one you are currently using can be a tricky thing.
+Mostly we add features and options to newer libcurls as that will not break ABI or hamper existing applications.
+This has the implication that going backwards may get you in a situation where you pick a libcurl that does not support the options your application needs.
 Or possibly you even downgrade so far so you cross an ABI break border and thus a different soname, and then your application may need to adapt to the modified ABI.

 ## History

- The previous major library soname number bumps (breaking backwards compatibility) have happened the following times:
+ The previous major library soname number bumps (breaking backwards compatibility) happened the following times:

  0 - libcurl 7.1,   August 2000